Dorin Chirtoacă: Personal life

 Dorin Chirtoacă is the nephew of the Gheorghe and Mihai Ghimpu brothers, two Moldovan politicians and important figures in the national rebirth movement of the Moldovans in the late 1980s–early 1990s.

 On 30 November 2013, Chirtoacă became godfather of Sofia Anais, the daughter of Elena Băsescu and Bogdan Ionescu, and the granddaughter of the former President of Romania Traian Băsescu.

 Before the June 2015 Chișinău mayoral election, Chirtoacă stated that he would marry if he won the third mayor mandate.
-When this happened, on 31 August 2015, in the holiday of Romanian language, Chirtoacă asked the ProTV Chișinău journalist Anișoara Loghin to marry him, on the holiday stage in Great National Assembly Square, receiving an affirmative answer.
+When this happened, on 31 August 2015, during the holiday celebrating the Romanian language, Chirtoacă asked the ProTV Chișinău journalist Anișoara Loghin to marry him, on the holiday stage in Great National Assembly Square, receiving an affirmative answer.
 On 20 May 2016 the couple married.
 During a press conference held on 6 December 2016, Chirtoacă has announced that they formally are divorced.

 Chirtoacă speaks or has some knowledge of Romanian, French, English, Russian, and German.